ZhiShan-zh/ZhiShan-zh.github.io/docs/programming/java/spring/BeanFactory.md

 	 * @param requiredType type the bean must match; can be an interface or superclass
 	 * @param args arguments to use when creating a bean instance using explicit arguments
 	 * (only applied when creating a new instance as opposed to retrieving an existing one)
-	 * @return an instance of the bean
-	 * @throws NoSuchBeanDefinitionException if there is no such bean definition
-	 * @throws BeanDefinitionStoreException if arguments have been given but
-	 * the affected bean isn't a prototype
-	 * @throws BeansException if the bean could not be created
 	 * @since 4.1
 	 */
 	<T> T getBean(Class<T> requiredType, Object... args) throws BeansException;